 To indicate a week that your team cannot play, place an 'X' in the appropriate box.

 Also note the following dates of importance:

-■ Easter: March 30/31 NO GAMES
+- Easter: April 19/20 NO GAMES

-- Spring break for WCS: Mar.
-11 15

-Spring break for MNPS: Mar.
-13 17

-- Team Photos April 6
+- Team Photos April 5

-- May 11: Steeplechase NO GAMES at Edwin Warner Park.
-Games at Ted Rhodes Park.
+- May 10: Steeplechase NO GAMES at Edwin Warner Park.
+Games at an Away Site TBD.

-If you have other scheduling requests (back-to-bac games, etc.), please indicate them here:
+games, etc.), please indicate them here: